nadeemlab/CIR/README.md

 If you find our work useful in your research or if you use parts of this code, please cite our paper:
 ```
 @article{choi2022cirdataset,
-  title={CIRDataset: A large-scale Dataset and benchmark for Clinically-Interpretable lung nodule Radiomics and malignancy prediction},
+  title={CIRDataset: A large-scale Dataset for Clinically-Interpretable lung nodule Radiomics and malignancy prediction},
   author={Choi, Wookjin and Dahiya, Navdeep and Nadeem, Saad},
   journal={International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI)},
   year={2022},